 A competitive attack would not require multiple actor classes with different methodologies in a coordinated 48-hour window.
 Competitors can monitor rankings directly.
 A due diligence investigation needs to understand the architecture — hence the forensic sweep across page types, the simultaneous targeting of different content areas, and the involvement of enterprise-level infrastructure.

-Every adversary class that swept the site during the Easter event received mirror maze content.
-The real architecture was not exposed.
+Every adversary class that swept the site during the Easter event was logged.
+The forensic value of that sweep came from observation, not interference.
 The forensic sweep produced data about a phantom site — plausible-looking pages with no real structural intelligence.

 The persistence of surveillance activity after Easter — Zayo continued daily position tracking, Tencent continued regular polling — suggests the due diligence did not produce the architectural understanding the investigators were looking for.
 They can see the outputs.
 They cannot see the engine.